 Some changes in the sky take generations to notice.
 One such change was first noticed by the Greek astronomer Hipparchus in the second century B.C. by examining sky charts from earlier astronomers.
 He recognized that the vernal equinox slowly shifted its position on the celestial sphere towards the west.
 This shift was known as the precession of the equinox.
 The original name for the vernal equinox was the First Point of Aries.
 If you examine your SC001 sky chart, you will see that the vernal equinox is in Pisces (and Aries is above and to the east).
 Not so in the past.
 Use your SC001 sky chart to locate the position of the sun (on the ecliptic) on your birthday.
 Now notice which constellation of the zodiac the sun lies in.
 Notice anything odd?
 In most cases, you will be one full constellation off your "sign".
 This is because horoscopes are not adjusting to this change in the sky.

-Stellarium only allows years from 0 - 99999.
+You can do all these things in Stellarium.
+Stellarium only allows years from -99999 to 99999 (but entering negative years is a bit tricky ... play with it).
 You can still go back far enough to observe this.
-Draw in the Ecliptic and the Equatorial Grid.
+Starting with the current date, draw in the ecliptic (of date) and the equator (of date).
+Now mark the equinox (of date).
 Center on the constellation Pisces.
 The (celestial) equator and ecliptic intersect at the vernal equinox.
-Change back to year 0 and see if you can observe the shift in the vernal equinox relative to the background constellations.
+Change to year 0 and see if you can observe the shift in the vernal equinox relative to the background constellations.
+Compare the equinox (of date) versus the equinox in the year 2000 (J2000).
+Can you see that there are some changes in the sky that take a VERY long time to observe.

 Sky charts in the future will place the vernal equinox in the constellation Aquarius.
 (Was this what the 5th Dimension was singing about in their song "Age of Aquarius"?)
 Come back in about 26,000 years and your SC0001 sky chart will again be accurate because that is the time it takes for the vernal equinox to migrate back to the same point in the sky.
 It should be clear that your lifetime is far too short to notice any appreciable precession to the naked eye.